Signs of Brain Tumor in Dogs

 • Occasional fainting or collapse

 These later changes result from the tumor affecting various parts of the brain or blocking the flow of cerebrospinal fluid.
-Left untreated, a vet may diagnose the tumor as grade III or higher.
+Left untreated, a vet may diagnose the tumour as grade III or higher.

 Early Stage Signs Later Stage Signs